 Earth Day:

-- Date: Earth Day is celebrated annually on April 22nd.
+- Date: People celebrate Earth Day annually on April 22nd

-- Origin: Earth Day was first celebrated in 1970 and has since become a global movement to raise awareness about environmental issues and promote sustainable practices.
+- Origin: Earth Day was first celebrated in 1970.
+It has since become a global movement to raise awareness about environmental issues and promote sustainable practices.

 - Focus: Earth Day emphasizes a wide range of environmental concerns, including climate change, pollution, deforestation, biodiversity loss, and resource conservation.
 It aims to mobilize people to take action and make positive changes for the planet.